Climate tech startup Earthbanc wins court battle over botched carbon project

 A Kenyan court has dismissed claims against Swedish startup Earthbanc, whose flagship AstraZeneca-backed carbon project was shut down last year – first revealed as part of a wider Impact Loop investigation.

-The High Court at Eldoret, Kenya has ruled in favour of Earthbanc and its subsidiary Earthtree, dismissing a lawsuit brought by former subcontractor Green Planet Initiative 2050 Foundation over the now-shuttered Regeneration Kenya carbon project.
+The High Court at Eldoret, Kenya has ruled in favour of Earthbanc and its subsidiary Earthtree, dismissing a lawsuit brought by former subcontractor Green Planet Initiative 2050 Foundation (GPI) over the now-shuttered Regeneration Kenya carbon project.

 Become a member to continue reading